 - proof of your U.S. citizen parent’s U.S. Citizenship, e.g. a U.S. Birth Certificate, a Consular Report of Birth Abroad of a U.S. Citizen, or a U.S. passport;

-- your Swedish birth certificate which must list the names of your father and mother – a “Personbevis” from the Swedish tax authorities (Skatteverket);
+- your Swedish birth certificate in English which must list the names of your father and mother – a “Personbevis” from the Swedish tax authorities (Skatteverket);

 - proof of your U.S. citizen parent’s physical presence in the U.S. Proof could consist of school transcripts, college transcripts, military service records, or employment records etc. You must bring photocopies of all documents pertaining to your parent’s physical presence in addition to the actual documents.
 If not, we will keep all originals, including passports; and